Primary Key Points

 Sleep is a state of rest during which the body and mind recover and repair themselves.
 During sleep, the body reduces consciousness and activity levels, which allows the brain to focus on other tasks, such as consolidating memories, repairing and regenerating cells and tissues, and regulating hormones.
 (1)

-Sleep is essential for maintaining overall physical and mental health, as well as cognitive and emotional well-being.
+Sleep is essential for maintaining overall physical and mental health and cognitive and emotional well-being.
 It helps the body to:

 Poor-quality sleep can lead to many health problems, including obesity, diabetes, cardiovascular disease, and depression.
 An adult generally needs between 7-9 hours of good-quality sleep.